 In 2011, Hopkins received the National Advocacy Award from the Association of Public Television Stations and was appointed by U.S. Secretary of Education Arne Duncan to the inaugural board of Digital Promise (National Center for Research in Advanced Information and Digital Technologies).

 She serves on the Public Broadcasting Service (PBS) Board of Directors and is past chair of the National Educational Telecommunications Association (NETA) Board of Directors.
-Hopkins also serves on the Organization of State Broadcast Executives Board of Directors, Affinity Group Coalition, Digital Promise Board of Directors, PBS LearningMedia Station Advisory Board of Directors, Kentucky Blood Center Board of Directors, University of Kentucky College of Communications & Information Studies National Advisory Board, Governor’s Post-secondary Education Nominating Commission, Central Bank Community Advisory Board, and Kentucky Film Commission.
+Hopkins also serves on the Organization of State Broadcast Executives Board of Directors, Affinity Group Coalition, Digital Promise Board of Directors, PBS LearningMedia Station Advisory Board of Directors, Kentucky Blood Center Board of Directors, University of Kentucky College of Communications & Information Studies National Advisory Board, Central Bank Community Advisory Board, and Kentucky Film Commission.